ayushigeorge/100-days-of-dsa-orless/questions.md

 Note: Root node can not have a sibling so it cannot be included in our answer
 # Day 26
 Given two binary trees, the task is to find if both of them are identical or not.
+# Day 27
+Given an array A containing 2*N+2 positive numbers, out of which 2*N numbers exist in pairs whereas the other two number occur exactly once and are distinct.
+Find the other two numbers.
+Return in increasing order.